 Speaking

-I'm speak about journalism, mathematics research, graduate school and community and equity.
+I speak about journalism, mathematics research, graduate school and community and equity.
 I've spoken to nine-year-olds, high school students, undergraduates and graduate students.
 Email me to book me as a speaker.
-Some quotes from a 2019 talk to Davidson College students:
+Some quotes from a few Davidson students and a Morehouse professor:

-I thought Dr. Duong was funny and personable and nerdy in the best Speaking.
+I thought Dr. Duong was funny and personable and nerdy in the best way.

 She discussed her involvement in the Women in Mathematics Symposia and the Women and Mathematics Program at Institute for Advanced Studies.
 I now want to look into these programs, considering I had never heard of them before today.